How To Play Better Guitar Solos Than You Ever Imagined Possible Part 2: Improving Your Guitar Solos Lick By Lick

 Guitar Solo Improvement Technique #1: Using Bends To Shape Your Guitar Licks

-Step 1: Choose a single guitar lick in your guitar solo.
+Step 1: Choose one guitar lick in your solo.

 Guitar Solo Improvement Technique #2: Using Bends At Different Speeds

-Step 1: Select a single lick within your guitar solo and choose two notes within that lick (that are within 1-2 frets of each other on the fretboard).
+Step 1: Select one lick from your guitar solo.
+Choose two notes within that lick (that are 1-2 frets apart on the fretboard).

-Step 4 (optional): Apply heavy vibrato to the pitch you are on and finish the rest of the lick.
+Step 4 (optional): Apply heavy vibrato to the note you are on.
+Here is an example: Hear It

-Step 5: Move onto the next lick in your solo and either repeat this process or apply the process in technique #3 below.
+Step 5: Move on to the next lick in your solo and repeat this process.

 Guitar Solo Improvement Technique #3: Using Pre-Bends